Value-added tax (VAT)

 Hydrocarbons Organic Law

 The state is entitled to 30% of the volume of hydrocarbons extracted from any deposit, by way of royalties.
-The National Executive can reduce this within certain limits, when it is shown that certain types of deposits are not economically exploitable..
-On December 19 of 2019, changes on the calculation basis of the royalties were announced.
+The National Executive can reduce this within certain limits, when it is shown that certain types of deposits are not economically exploitable.
+On 19 December 2019, changes to the calculation basis of the royalties were announced.

 Persons conducting activities related to hydrocarbons must pay the following taxes: